sagarising/competition-wings/README.md

-# competition-wings
+# depknow
-Website for the career competition wings
+Website for DepKnow